BIH-CEI/napkon-pediatrics/input/intro-notes/StructureDefinition-head-circumference-percentiles-intro.md

 | Head circumference | _Head circumference percentile_ |
 {:.grid}

-The head circumference may be specified as a specific percentile value (e.g. 75th percentile) in `Observation.valueQuantity`.
+The head circumference is specified as a specific percentile value (e.g. 75th percentile) in `Observation.valueQuantity`.

 {% capture resource_inheritance %}
 This profile of a FHIR {{resource.type}} is derived from the [{{resource.base | split: '/' | last}}]({{resource.base}})